 Terracotta pots need a heat diffuser before being placed on an electric or gas range, and the cooking process should be started at a low heat.

 Cookware made of unglazed terracotta is porous and can absorb and transfer the flavors of meals cooked in it.
 A paste made of baking soda and water will eliminate most odors.

 The most Common Types of Terracotta Cookware

-Except for popular slow-cooked tagine stews, a tagine can be used as a roasting dish as well as for cooking rice, couscous, beans, and much more.
+Except for popular slow-cooked tagine stews, a tagine can be used for roasting as well as for cooking rice, couscous, beans, and much more.
 These cookware pieces can be carried directly from the oven to the table.

 Spanish Cazuela is a round, shallow earthenware pot that can be found in every kitchen and restaurant in Spain.
 These versatile cooking pots are usually glazed and come in an array of sizes.
 They are safe for cooking on the stove, over a fire, in the oven, and in the microwave.
 Cazuelas are suitable for roasting and baking, as well as for making soups, stews, and other slow-cooked dishes.
 Its insulating properties keep food hot for a long time.
 It also makes a nice addition to the dinner table because of its beautiful glazed finish and traditional rustic feel.

 This is a functional and beautiful addition to your kitchen and a great baking tool, particularly for baking loaves of bread.
 The slow evaporation of water content during the baking process results in perfectly crispy crusts.